Love it or hate it, the Paris subway system is a huge part of life in the City of Light.

 - And in 2015, a British man redesigned the map to resemble a bike wheel.
 It never took off.

 - And lastly, the Metro system is expanding… two new stations will open in the suburbs 2019 (Bagneux and Verdun-Sud).

-Follow The Earful Tower on Facebook for more stories like this (and subscribe to our podcast here).
+Follow The Earful Tower on Facebook for more stories like this (and subscribe to the podcast here).
 And check out the podcast episode we recorded on the Metro here (or press play below).

 Lastly, if you enjoy this kind of stuff, consider signing up on Patreon to become a paid subscriber to The Earful Tower.
-Subscription can cost less than a Metro ticket a month 🙂
+Subscription is equivalent to just a few Metro tickets month and comes with a world of bonuses.